apache/apisix-java-plugin-runner/docs/en/latest/writing-filters.md

 ```
 This allows our java-plugin-runner to communicate with the main APISIX process.

 Finally, build your Java plugin!
-Be sure to import the necessary classes while following the guide at:
+Be sure to label each filter class as a Spring *@Component* while following the guide at:
 https://github.com/apache/apisix-java-plugin-runner/blob/main/docs/en/latest/development.md